Scalar Triplet Leptogenesis with a CP violating phase: Introduction

-In section section (\ref{sec:model}) we discuss the light neutrino mass model with the SM extended with two triplets and determine the unknown parameters from neutrino oscillation data.
-In section (\ref{sec: singleFlav}) and (\ref{sec:flavored}) we study the unflavoured flavoured leptogenesis respectively.
+The paper is organised as follows.
+In section (\ref{sec:model}) we discuss the light neutrino mass model with the SM extended with two triplets and determine the unknown parameters from neutrino oscillation data.
+In section (\ref{sec:gen-disc}) we discuss the necessary ingredients for estimating the final baryon asymmetry of the Universe.
+In section (\ref{sec:quant-bau}) we study the unflavored and flavored leptogenesis.
 The discussion on TeV scale leptogenesis is done in section (\ref{sec:resonant}).
 And we outline our conclusions and future perspective in section (\ref{sec:cncl}).